HomeSecurity & PrivacyStar VPN

 Setting up Star VPN on your Android phone

 The one screen that catches people out is the very first connection.
-Android asks you to approve a VPN connection request, which is a normal system prompt that lets any VPN app route your traffic.
+Android shows you a system level prompt that says the app wants to set up a VPN connection and that it can monitor network traffic.
+This prompt is normal and every VPN on Android triggers it, because routing your traffic is the whole point of the tool.
 Tap OK, and a small key icon appears in your status bar to show the tunnel is live.
 We picked a nearby server for our first test, tapped connect, and were online through it in a few seconds.
 To switch countries later you just disconnect, choose another location from the list, and reconnect, which takes all of a moment.

 The features that actually matter day to day

 Star VPN keeps things deliberately simple, and for casual use that is not a bad thing.
 The core job is hiding your real IP address and encrypting the connection between your phone and the VPN server, so the network you are on, whether that is a coffee shop or an airport, cannot easily see which sites you visit.
-In our testing that part worked as expected, and a quick IP check confirmed our visible location had changed to the server we chose.
+In our testing that part worked as expected.
+We ran an IP lookup before connecting and again after, and the visible location had changed to the city of the server we picked, with our home IP no longer showing.
+That is the basic promise of a VPN, and it held up.

 The server list is the feature you will touch most.
-Free users get a handful of countries to pick from, which is enough to reach region locked content or simply put distance between you and a snooping network.
-The interface shows a rough ping for each location, so you can lean toward the faster ones.
-There is a one tap connect for when you just want protection fast, and the app remembers your last server.
-It is a no frills toolkit, but the essentials a casual user needs are present and easy to find.
+Free users get a handful of countries to pick from, which is enough to reach region locked content or simply put distance between you and a network you do not trust.
+The interface shows a rough ping for each location, so you can lean toward the faster ones rather than guessing.
+There is a one tap connect for when you just want protection fast, and the app remembers your last server so reconnecting is quick.
+It is a no frills toolkit, but the parts a casual user actually needs are present and easy to find.

 Tips for getting faster, steadier connections